Test Catalog

 Provides information that may help with selection of the correct genetic test or proper submission of the test request

-Lysosomal storage disorders are a diverse group of inherited diseases characterized by the intracellular accumulation of macromolecules leading to cell damage and organ dysfunction.
+Lysosomal disorders are a diverse group of inherited diseases characterized by the intracellular accumulation of macromolecules leading to cell damage and organ dysfunction.

-Due to the improved outcomes associated with presymptomatic intervention, some states have recently added select lysosomal storage disorders and peroxisomal disorders to their newborn screening programs.
+Due to the improved outcomes associated with presymptomatic intervention, some states have recently added select lysosomal disorders and peroxisomal disorders to their newborn screening programs.

 Additional biochemical or molecular testing is required to confirm a diagnosis if enzyme deficiency is detected by this screening test.